OfficeDev/microsoft-teams-sample-tabs/README.md

 ## Adapt the app yourself

-This sample works because its [configuration page]() (tabconfig.html) and [removal options page]() (tabremove.html) are hosted in Azure at `https://teams-get-started-sample.azurewebsites.net`.
+This sample works because its [configuration page]() (tabconfig.html) and [removal options page]() (tabremove.html) are already hosted in Azure at `https://teams-get-started-sample.azurewebsites.net`.
 If you want to adapt this sample, you'll need to edit them and host them yourself.

 **TODO fix links**